Free Things to Do in Athens, GA

 Architecture enthusiasts and visitors wishing to dive deeper into Athens' rich history should also plan a stop at the Ware-Lyndon House.
 The fully restored Late Greek Revival home showcases historic artifacts and offers a self-guided audio tour to transport guests into an earlier time.
 Or check out the Athens Welcome Center, located inside the c.
 1820 Church-Waddel-Brumby House Museum, believed to be the city’s oldest surviving residence.

 Your trip to Athens wouldn’t be complete without a trip to the University of Georgia campus.
-One of the state’s premier academic institutions, the campus offers some of the region’s most notable attractions – many of which are free.
+One of the state’s premier academic institutions, the campus offers some of the region’s most notable attractions – free.

 Popular points of interest on the UGA campus include: